 Chlorine dioxide (ClO2)

-Phenol (carbolic acid, carbolic acid)
+Phenol (carbolic acid, carbolic acid, carbolic acid)

 Hydrogen sulfide (the correct name for hydrogen sulfide in the gas phase)